thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 - Explain what props are.
 - Explain what state is.
 - Explain why props and state are important.
-- Use props and state to build a component hierarchy with separate concerns.
+- Use props and state to the separate concerns of a React user interface.
 - Explain how data flows between stateful and stateless components.

 | Duration by yourself | Duration as a class |